Gardens, (Green) Squares, and Parks in Paris

 Square Marcel Pagnol, located near the Saint-Augustin church, is named after Marcel Pagnol (1895-1974), a notable playwright and filmmaker who lived in Paris's 16th arrondissement and died there.

-Designed by Alphand, a Second Empire engineer, the square is a serene escape amid the bustling metropolis, providing tourists with a peaceful location in which to admire nature and the Saint-Augustin church.
+Designed by Alphand, a Second Empire engineer, the square is a serene escape amid the bustling metropolis, offering tourists a peaceful spot to admire nature and the Saint-Augustin church.

 Address: 12 Rue de Laborde